ahmdnbil/Power-Electronics/README.md

     - Full wave control

 #### **Half wave**
-- it's consists of one thyristor for forward biased and one diode for reversed biased
+- it consists of one thyristor for forward biased and one diode for reversed biased
 - it gives us control over the first half cycle
 - drawbacks:
     - more DC component